hertogp/iptable/_readme.md

 ---------- PRODUCES --------------
 ```

+\newpage

+# Example code

 ## Minify list of prefixes

-Minifying a list of prefixes is done in two steps.
-First keep merging subnets
-into their parental supernet, until no merging takes place anymore.
-Second,
+First keep merging subnets into their parental supernet, until no merging takes
-remove any remaining subnets that weren't merged but lie inside another subnet
+place anymore.
+Then remove any remaining subnets that weren't merged but lie
-in the table.
+inside another subnet in the table.

 ```{.shebang .lua im_out=ocb,stdout,stderr}
 #!/usr/bin/env lua